-In any case, there is a new schedule from last month.
+In any case, there is a newish schedule from the spring.
 It does not reference or incorporate the appeal at LUBA, and so it still seems optimistic and unlikely.
-As of April 19th, there is still no oral argument at LUBA scheduled, and that seems no earlier than June now.
-It's very difficult to see a December 2017 end and formal Record of Decision.
+The hearing with oral argument was held July 13th, and a decision is expected by August 3rd.
+All in all, it's very difficult to see a December 2017 end and formal Record of Decision.

 - The 2014 letter from the DLDC - Third Bridge Cranking Up Again

 - A right-sized Marine Drive can be separated from the UGB expansion - OAR on Rural Roads

 - N3B brought to light two new memos; they treat bikes, the Comprehensive Plan, and TDM/TSM measures strangely - New Land Use Memos

 - The analysis of Alternative 2A - Can Widening Existing Bridges Meet Need?

 - What about Contra-flow, Flex Lanes on existing bridges inside the UGB?

 - The Preferred Alternative Scores Poorly on Volume/Capacity Measures